 Builds Cash Value

 Lower in early ages, increases with age, policy length and health changes.

 Initially higher than term, but becomes more cost effective than term as you age.

-Contact a Penn Mutual Adviser who can help you determine your needs and choose the right products for you.
+Contact a Penn Mutual Adviser who can help you determine your needs and choose the right product for you.
 All information will remain strictly confidential.

 *Accessible through loans and withdrawals, certain limitations may apply to loans or withdrawals.
 Policy loans and withdrawals will reduce the benefit and cash values and may be taxable under certain circumstances.